-If you plan to host a BBQ for Father’s Day this September, you’ll want to be well prepared in advance so everything on the day runs smoothly and Dad can sit back and relax.
+If you plan to host a BBQ for Father’s Day this weekend, you’ll want to be well prepared so everything on the day runs smoothly and Dad can sit back and relax.

-If it looks like it needs replacing, it probably does.
-And when it comes to gas BBQs, it’s better to be safe than sorry.
+If it looks like it needs replacing, it probably does – when it comes to gas BBQs, it’s better to be safe than sorry.
 You can get a new one at your local service station.

-Give your backyard or entertaining space a little refresh with some simple dress ups to make it look special for your family on the day.
+Give your backyard entertaining space a little refresh with some simple additions to make it look special for your family on the day.

 One of our favourite ways to make a beautiful BBQ space is to throw a few bay leaves on the grill while it’s heating up – if you’re under a veranda or pergola, it’ll give a delicious smell to get your guests’ mouths watering.